samip/browser-select/README.md

-Open file's in different browsers based on url.
+Open urls's in different browsers based on url.
 Also opens Spotify links in Spotify app.

 Install (sets browser-select.sh as default browser):
 ```